King, Ontario: Demographics

 Median age as of 2021 was 43.2, slightly higher than the Ontario median age of 41.6.

-In 2021, Visible minorities represented 22.6% of the population.
-Italian Canadians make up 35.1% of the population, the largest concentration of any Canadian census subdivision.
+Language

-According to 2021 Census data, English is the mother tongue of 67.5% of the residents of King.
+According to 2021 census data, English is the mother tongue of 67.5% of the residents of King.
 Italian is the most predominant mother tongue for 8.6% of the population, followed by Russian (2.6%), Mandarin (2.0%).

+Religion

 As of 2021, most reported religion among the population was Christianity (69.3%), with Catholicism (47.0%) making up the largest denomination.
 This was followed by Islam (3.6%), Judaism (1.6%), Hinduism (1.6%), Sikhism (1.4%) and Buddhism (0.8%).
 21.2% of the population did not identify with a particular religion.

+Ethnicity

+In 2021, Visible minorities represented 18.4% of the population.
+Italian Canadians make up 35.1% of the population, the largest concentration of any Canadian census subdivision.

 Transportation

 The Township of King is located between Toronto and Barrie, stretching from Bathurst Street to just east of Highway 50.
 King is accessible by Highways 400, 27, 9 and 11.

 Public transportation is provided by York Region Transit (bus service) and GO Transit (bus and train services), but their services are limited in the township due to low population density.
 King City GO Station is the only train station in the township.
 York Region Transit's services are confined to the southeastern area, and GO bus serves the Nobleton and King City communities.

 Most air travel is served by Toronto Pearson International Airport, Canada's largest airport, located south of the township in Mississauga.
 The township's only airport, King City Airport, was a general aviation airfield that closed in the 1990s.